 Atmosphere supplying and emergency use respirators are to be cleaned and disinfected after each use.

-Note: The employee's supervisor will ensure an adequate supply of appropriate cleaning and disaffection material at the cleaning station.
+Note: The employee's supervisor will ensure an adequate supply of appropriate cleaning and disinfection material at the cleaning station.
 If supplies are low, employees should contact their supervisor who will order the needed supplies.

 Respirators are to be properly maintained at all times in order to ensure that they function properly and adequately protect the employee.
 Maintenance involves a thorough visual inspection for cleanliness and defeats.
 Worn or deteriorated parts will be replaced prior to use.
 No components will be replaced or repairs made beyond those recommended by the manufacturer.
 Repairs to regulators or alarms of atmosphere-supplying respirators will be conducted by a service agent licensed by the manufacturer of the SAR.